rosswilson-nz/formattr/README.md

 ## Installation

-This is a pre-release version and is not yet functional.
 You can install the current development version of `formattr` from [GitHub](https://github.com) with:

 ``` r